 Lima is one of the largest cities on the South American continent, a vast agglomeration and home to an estimated 10 million people.
-Founded in 1535, it is a city that is rich with history, cultural heritage and culinary traditions and it is also one of the most exciting destinations in Peru.
+Founded in 1535, it is a city that is rich with history, cultural heritage and culinary traditions and it is also one of the most exciting destinations to visit on a Peru trip.
 Here is a list of ten things to keep you busy while you are there.

 Where better to start an exploration of Lima than in the historical heart of the city, the Plaza de Armas, also known as Plaza Mayor?
 Lima was once the capital of the Viceroyalty of Peru and one of the most important cities in Spanish South America, and its grandiose colonial-style architecture reflects this.
 Here you can visit the cathedral containing the remains of the city’s founder, Francisco Pizarro and take in the Palacio del Gobierno, rebuilt in 1938 after an earthquake, before watching the ever-popular changing of the guard.

 2. Check out pre-Colombian erotic pottery in Museo Larco

 This popular museum houses a collection of artefacts including gold and jewellery charting 5,000 years of pre-Colombian history.
 The museum occupies an attractive vice-royal mansion that was built on top of a 7th century pyramid and provides a regal backdrop for visitors to learn about ancient Peru.
 Let’s be honest, most visitors come here to satisfy their more prurient urges and the museum’s collection of erotic pottery doesn’t disappoint.